kh14762/chiral-impulse/README.md

   #### Print
   _Player is equipped with a printstone.
 The relationsip between them is binding_.
-  - contains a set of place-able platonic stone, move-able only by the owning player.
+  - contains a set of place-able platonic stones, move-able only by the owning player.
-  - is capable of replicating itself over a set duration.
+  - is capable of constructing stones.
   - cube.

   #### Platonic